ptanh412/InternalManagement/MAIN_FUNCTION_USE_CASES.md

 ## 7. Workload Management Use Case

-This diagram covers Workload Service for capacity planning and resource optimization.
+This diagram covers Workload Service for capacity planning and resource optimization based on actual implementation.

 ```mermaid
 graph LR